James M. Cain

 James Mallahan Cain (July 1, 1892 – October 27, 1977) was an American novelist, journalist and screenwriter.
 He is widely regarded as a progenitor of the hardboiled school of American crime fiction.

 His novels The Postman Always Rings Twice (1934), Double Indemnity (1936), Serenade (1937), Mildred Pierce (1941) and The Butterfly (1947) brought him critical acclaim and an immense popular readership in America and abroad.

 Though Cain never delivered a successful Hollywood screenplay, several of his novels were made into highly regarded films, among them Double Indemnity (1944), Mildred Pierce (1945) and The Postman Always Rings Twice (1946).

-Cain continued to write and publish novels into his eighties.
+In 1970, Cain became one of the Edgar Awards' Grand Masters.
+He continued to write and publish novels into his eighties.
 A number of his works were issued posthumously, including The Cocktail Waitress (2012).

 Family background

 Cain's paternal and maternal grandparents emigrated from Ireland and both families settled in New Haven, Connecticut during the early 1850s.
 Cain reported they were not agrarian refugees of the Great Famine of Ireland.
 His paternal grandfather P. W. Cain was an industrial worker who served as a superintendent for the Hartford Railroad.
 His wife, Mary (née Kelly), died in a typhoid fever outbreak in 1876.
 Cain's father, James W. "Jim" Cain, then 16 years-of-age, contracted but survived the illness.
 When P. W. Cain remarried, the disaffected Jim Cain gravitated to the home of the local Mallahan family, among whose daughters was Rose Mallahan, his future wife and mother to the famous author.

 The elder James W. Cain matriculated to Yale University in 1880 at the age of 20 and taught evening school to pay for his tuition.
 A consummate Yale man—"handsome, articulate, intelligent and athletic"—he graduated in 1884 and became a professor at St. John's College in Annapolis, Maryland.

 Cain's maternal grandmother, Brigid Ingoldsby Mallahan, was a descendant of Irish pirate William Ingoldsby, who had captured and ravaged the English colonial city of New York in 1691.
 His mother, Rose Mallahan—"small, pretty and very distinguished-looking"—had trained for seven years in her youth as a coloratura soprano and expected to pursue a career in opera after giving recitals in New Haven.
 She gave up these musical aspirations to marry her girlhood sweetheart Jim Cain in 1890.
 She gave birth to the first of her five children on July 1, 1892: James Mallahan Cain.